rucka/tsconfit2019/slides/slides.md

 ---

-- we're focused on better software
+- we're focusing on better software
-- but what "better" software means?
+- but what does "better" software mean?
 - **$$"better" = max(profit(t))$$**

 ![](assets/summary_g.jpg)

 ---

-- we're focused on better software
+- we're focusing on better software
-- but what "better" software means?
+- but what does "better" software mean?
 - $$"better" = max(profit(t))$$
-- **how do that?**
+- **how do we do that?**

 ![](assets/summary_g.jpg)